 In 2021, New Mexico chile sold close to $40 million, while dry beans accounted for $7.6 million that year.

-In 2021, New Mexico welcomed a record-breaking 39.2 million tourists.
+In 2021, New Mexico welcomed a record-breaking 39.2 million tourists, marking a steady rise in annual visitors since the mid-2000s.

 In January 2022, New Mexico became the first state in the U.S. to recruit national guardsmen and state workers to serve as substitute teachers due to staffing shortages caused by COVID-19.

-On July 1, 2022, New Mexico's free college tuition program took effect, offering free tuition to all residents regardless of income, work status, or legal status.
+On July 1, 2022, New Mexico's free college tuition program takes effect, covering tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges for all residents regardless of income, work status, or legal status.

-A 2022 report cited poor road conditions as a major factor in New Mexico's continually high traffic fatalities.
+A 2022 report cited poor road conditions as a major factor in New Mexico's high traffic fatalities.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,560 homeless people in New Mexico.